tomtom28/CarQuiz/README.md

 Once this repo is cloned down to your machine, please `cd` into the directory.

 - Then run `dotnet restore` and `npm install` to download the dependencies
+- Then convert the typescript to javascript via `webpack`
 - Then perform `dotnet run` to serve the webapp.